 The late sixtiesOpens in a new tab were a pretty wild time.
 The America of 1969 was a totally different place culturally than it was in 1960.
 (Watch Mad MenOpens in a new tab if you want to see that transition dramatized brilliantly).
 The counter-culture youth were making songs and movies featuring references to psychedelic drugs and free love.
 And most of it went completely over the previous generation’s heads.

 Because of this generation gap, all kinds of psychedelic imagery made it into pop culture.
 Even things like commercials aimed at little kids.
-Thanks to YouTube channel The Rusty Belt (via Laughing Squid), we’ve discovered a TV ad from 1969 for McDonald’s.
+Thanks to YouTube channel The Rusty BeltOpens in a new tab (via Laughing SquidOpens in a new tab), we’ve discovered a TV ad from 1969 for McDonald’s.
 One which was an early example of their McDonaldland ad campaign.
 And it is trippy, man.
-From the fast-food forest to guitar riffs that sound like The Byrds, this ad is more peak 1969 than Once Upon a Time in Hollywood.
+From the fast-food forest to guitar riffs that sound like The ByrdsOpens in a new tab, this ad is more peak 1969 than Once Upon a Time in HollywoodOpens in a new tab.
 You can watch the full vintage commercial right here.

 This old-school ad shows Ronald McDonaldOpens in a new tab taking the hand of two little kids, and leads them into the magical realm of McDonaldland.
 In the commercial’s brief run time, they encounter apple pie trees, thick shake volcanoes, free-range French fries, and a laughing hamburger patch.
 Yes, a hamburger patch.
 That was seemingly alive.
 (No living McDonald’s ice creamOpens in a new tab, sadly).
 And for good measure, throw in Mayor McCheese and the Big Cheese, and you almost feel like you’re at Woodstock groovin’ out.